Toronto District School Board

 Good vision is at the centre of a child’s ability to learn.
 Students need good vision to see clearly, read and fully participate in class activities.
 Regular vision examinations are part of being ready for school.

-The Gift of Sight and Sound program provides vision and hearing screening for students in underserved communities.
+The Gift of Sight and Sound program by the Toronto Foundation for Student Success provides school-based vision and hearing screening for students in underserved communities.
 Students who require further assessment are directed to health care professionals.
 If students require glasses and/or hearing aid devices, they receive them free of charge.

 Paediatric Clinics